zh54321/EntraTokenAid/README.md

 ### `Invoke-DeviceCodeFlow`

 Authenticate using the device code flow.
-The browser is opened automatically, and the required code is copied to the clipboard.
+The browser opens automatically, and the required code is copied to the clipboard.

 #### Parameters
 All parameters are optional.